-Dropbox 'Team Folders' are owned by the Dropbox team and can only be managed by a 'Team Admin' this can be created through the 'Team Console'.
+Dropbox 'Team Folders' are owned by the Dropbox team and can only be managed by a 'Team Admin'.
+This can be created through the 'Team Console'.
 To be able to migrate these folders they need to be linked to a user being migrated.

-Dropbox for Business Team Folders can be identified with the following icon.
+Dropbox for Business Team Folders can be identified with the following icon:

 Dropbox for Business Team Shared with icon is a group within Dropbox and by default assigned to default 'Team Folder' when signing up for Dropbox for Business.
 This will be in the format of 'Everyone at NAME OF TEAM'

 When specifying a 'Team Folders Owner' this user will become the owner of the files and folders.
 If at a later date the 'Team Folders Owner' changes to another user and delta migration is performed, this will result in the files and folders residing under two different users.
-For 'Team Folders' it would be recommended to migrate to a 'Team Site' in Office 365 or a 'Shared Drive' in Google.
+For 'Team Folders' it would be recommended to migrate to a 'Team Site' in Microsoft 365 or a 'Shared Drive' in Google.

 Team Folder to Shared Drive Example: